 8.0K workdir2

-Let’s generate a large file in lower
+Let’s generate a large file in lower and see what the file sizes

 look like then.
 Again, Ctrl+C after a few seconds results in a large (323MB) file: